kurtn3x/CSGOExternal/README.md

 Credits:
 - https://github.com/XanOpiat/Python-CSGO-Cheat, learned from that cheat.
-Aimbot functions are C+P from there.
+A lot is C+P from there.
 - https://github.com/Snaacky/Diamond Glow is C+P from there.

+If you encounter any problems feel free to message me on discord: nex1233#9045.

+I don't recommend using this cheat on a toaster.
+Cheat has 10-20% CPU usage on a ryzen 5 2600.

+<ins> Is this undetected?
+Yes, it probably is.
+Don't use tools to convert this cheat to an .exe, let it run trough python. </ins>

 ****
 ## Installation: